derhuerst/lagesonum-telegram/README.md

 # lagesonum-telegram

-*lagesonum-telegram* is a Telegram bot for tracking the tickets at LaGeSo Berlin.
+*lagesonum-telegram* is a Telegram bot for notifying the users of [LaGeSoNUM](https://github.com/volunteer-planner/lagesonum) Berlin.

 work in progress!